-- (a) Develop and annually update a long term plan for the composition of the Board-elected directors that takes into consideration the current strengths, skills and experience on the Board, and the strategic direction of NAV CANADA; - (b) Develop recommendations regarding the essential and desired experiences and skills for potential directors elected by the Members, taking into consideration the Board's short-term needs and long-term succession plans;
+- (a) Develop and annually update a long term plan for the composition of the Board-elected directors that takes into consideration the current strengths, skills and experience on the Board, and the strategic direction of NAV CANADA; - (b) Develop recommendations regarding the essential and desired experiences and skills for potential directors elected by the Members, taking into consideration the Board's short-term needs and long-term succession plans; - (c) Recommend to the Board nominees for election as Board-elected directors;

-- (c) Recommend to the Board nominees for election as Board-elected directors; - (d) Review, monitor and make recommendations to the Board regarding new director orientation and the ongoing development of existing members of the Board; - (e) Review as required, for Board approval, the Corporate Governance Manual outlining the policies and procedures by which the Board will operate and the terms of reference for the Board, the Board Chair, the President, directors and Committees; - (f) Assess the needs of the Board in terms of the frequency and location of Board and committee meetings, meeting agendas, discussion papers, reports and information, and the conduct of meetings and make recommendations to the Board as required; - (g) Review the Corporation's structures and procedures to ensure the Board is able to, and in fact does, function independently of management; - (h) Biennially implement an appropriate evaluation process for the Board, the Board Chair and Board committees and an individual director evaluation process; - (i) Biennially review the by-laws of NAV CANADA and recommend changes to the Board; - (j) Annually, in consultation with the Chair, review and recommend composition and Chairs of various Committees; - (k) Annually recommend to the Board of Directors a Chair of the Board; - (l) Monitor and review with the Board and management the results of their review of NAV CANADA's compliance with the Conflict of Interest Guidelines and Code of Conduct for directors and officers; - (m) Biennially review and make recommendations to the Board respecting directors' remuneration (fees, retainer and other amounts) and benefits to be provided or paid to directors and directors' and officers' insurance; - (n) Prepare recommendations for the Board regarding any reports required or recommended on corporate governance (e.g. public reports required to meet Canadian Securities Administrators' guidelines); - (o) Review and recommend revisions to its terms of reference to the Board; - (p) Have authority to engage and compensate any outside advisor that it deems necessary to permit it to carry out its duties; - (q) Conduct a portion of each meeting without management present; and - (r) Have such other powers and duties as may be delegated to it by the Board from time to time.
+- (d) Review, monitor and make recommendations to the Board regarding new director orientation and the ongoing development of existing members of the Board; - (e) Review as required, for Board approval, the Corporate Governance Manual outlining the policies and procedures by which the Board will operate and the terms of reference for the Board, the Board Chair, the President, directors and Board committees; - (f) Assess the needs of the Board in terms of the frequency and location of Board and committee meetings, meeting agendas, discussion papers, reports and information, and the conduct of meetings and make recommendations to the Board as required; - (g) Review the Corporation's structures and procedures to ensure the Board is able to, and in fact does, function independently of management; - (h) Biennially implement an appropriate evaluation process for the Board, the Board Chair and Board committees and an individual director evaluation process; - (i) Biennially review the By-laws of NAV CANADA and recommend changes to the Board; - (j) Annually, in consultation with the Chair, review and recommend composition and Chairs of the various Board committees; - (k) Annually recommend to the Board of Directors a Chair of the Board.
+In making each such recommendation, the Committee will ensure that the candidate shall have such skills and abilities that are appropriate to the appointment of the Chair, including: (i) exceptional business experience and acumen; (ii) held in high regard by his or her peers; (iii) an advanced understanding of NAV CANADA's values and strategic plans; and (iv) the respect and confidence of, and an effective and productive relationship with, each of the President and the Board; - (1) Monitor and review with the Board and management the results of their review of NAV CANADA's compliance with the Conflict of Interest Guidelines and Code of Conduct for directors and officers; - (m) Biennially review and make recommendations to the Board respecting directors' remuneration (fees, retainer and other amounts) and benefits to be provided or paid to directors and directors' and officers' insurance; - (n) Prepare recommendations for the Board regarding any reports required or recommended on corporate governance (e.g. public reports required to meet Canadian Securities Administrators' guidelines); - (o) Review and recommend revisions to its terms of reference to the Board; - (p) Have authority to engage and compensate any outside advisor that it deems necessary to permit it to carry out its duties; - (q) Conduct a portion of each meeting without management present; and - (r) Have such other powers and duties as may be delegated to it by the Board from time to time.